Subham0207/game-engine/Documentation.md

 1. Use RenderDoc.
 2. Error  "no vertex shader bound at draw" means probably the type of the layout in vertex is wrong or one of the value is not passed.
+3. How does Input system work: I have a InputHandler static class just get the static member and access the buttons that you want to know the state of.